 - Flag Etiquette – http://www.usa-flag-site.org/flag-etiquette/

 - History of Patriotic Melodies – https://www.loc.gov/collections/patriotic-melodies/about-this-collection/

 - History of Wearing Red Poppies – https://www.smithsonianmag.com/smart-news/how-poppy-came-symbolize-world-war-i-180960836/

 - You Tube Video: History of Taps https://www.bing.com/videos/search?q=history+of+taps+song&&view=detail&mid=098EC2CAFE79B4D2A66A098EC2CAFE79B4D2A66A&rvsmid=7396614111DCD8AA134C7396614111DCD8AA134C&FORM=VDQVAP

 - “The Battlefield Cross”- https://www.annwolfmusic.org/2015/12/soldiers-cross-7826/

 At AmericanVeteransCenter.org. you can learn more about American veterans who recently died while serving our country.

 In addition to gathering your family on Memorial Day for a moment of silence, consider praying for the families of our fallen heroes.

-A big thank you to Sally Matheny of SallyMatheny.com (Tell the Next Generation) for writing this guest post.
+A big thank you to Sally Matheny of SallyMatheny.com (Tell the Next Generation) for writing this article.